Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Application Example

 In addition, based on the V\&V specification, we can develop custom runtime monitoring scripts to trace the simulation run and collect relevant data.
 As a result, the collection of environment, SuT connection, sUAS mission, and runtime monitoring specifications form our test story.
 Since the entire test story is available as a formal specification, the test story can be executed automatically multiple times, depending on the developers' needs.
-Finally, the generated trace contents and their automated analysis artifacts are linked to the requirement and ultimately to Safety Artifacts, such as an SAC, that argue whether the system is safe under specific environmental contexts.
+Finally, the generated trace contents and their automated analysis artifacts are linked to the requirement and ultimately to safety artifacts, such as an SAC, that argue whether the system is safe under specific environmental contexts.
 We provide exemplary snippets of artifacts from our sUAS system in \citetable{example}.
 After the successful execution and validation of a test story in the simulation environment (\lof-1), developers can plan to execute the same test story in higher \lof.
-For instance, rather than using the SITL flight controller (PX4) of the sUAS, we can execute the Px4 process on a Pixhawk board that is directly connected to the simulation environment.
+For instance, rather than using the SITL flight controller (PX4) of the sUAS, we can execute the PX4 process on a Pixhawk board that is directly connected to the simulation environment.
 This HITL setup will generate actuator signals directly from the real hardware, bringing the fidelity of our simulation a step closer to reality.
-Since Airsim supports HITL simulations, we can reuse our test story specs and custom scripts to test the requirements at \lof-2 seamlessly.
+Since AirSim supports HITL simulations, we can reuse our test story specs and custom scripts to test the requirements at \lof-2 seamlessly.